TheTradrBot/ftmotrial/LIVE_TRADING_CHECKLIST.md

 **Good luck with your FTMO challenge!**

 *Bot configured for $200K Swing Account with optimized settings.*
+*All parameters loaded from `params/current_params.json` - the single source of truth.*
 *Remember: The bot is designed to protect your account first, profits second.*